 Paddington Bear – Interestingly the only statue I had to ask permission to gag.
 People got upset and one man (in an angry stern voice) asked ‘Is this sexual?’
 I promptly replied ‘Not for me’..

-Faraday – The third of four children Faraday had a rudimentary education, but at 14 he worked at a bookshop and discovered Jane Marcet (author of Conversations on Chemistry).
-He became prominent in the study of electromagnetism and electrochemistry.
+Faraday – The third of four children he had a rudimentary education, but at 14 he worked at a bookshop and discovered Jane Marcet (author of Conversations on Chemistry).
+At the forefront of technology he laid the groundwork for electrical power and communications systems, turning electricity from a subject of curiosity into practical applications.
 He refused both a knighthood and to help with chemical weapons during the Crimean war (for ethical reasons).
+It seems that society is at a similar juncture with AI, and leaders in these technologies face similar moral quandaries.

 Freud – I went to a lecture at the Freud Museum, a psychoanalyst was talking about Blake through Freudian and Jungian analysis.
 She dropped out that two types of people come for analysis ‘those who feel too much, and those who feel too little’.